 Home treatments for sacroiliitis pain include:

-- Over-the-counter pain relievers.
-Drugs such as ibuprofen (Advil, Motrin IB, others) and acetaminophen (Tylenol, others) may help relieve pain associated with sacroiliitis.
-Some of these drugs can cause stomach upset, or kidney or liver problems; the Food and Drug Administration recently strengthened its warning about an increased risk of heart attack and stroke with use of nonsteroidal anti-inflamatory drugs, such as ibuprofen.
-Read labels and take only as directed.
+- Pain relievers you can get without a prescription.
+Medicines such as ibuprofen (Advil, Motrin IB, others) and acetaminophen (Tylenol, others) may help relieve the pain of sacroiliitis.
+Some of these medicines can cause stomach upset, or kidney or liver problems.

 - Rest.
-Modifying or avoiding the activities that worsen your pain might help reduce the inflammation in your sacroiliac joints.
-Proper posture is important.
+Changing or not doing the activities that worsen pain might help.
+Using good posture is important.

 - Ice and heat.
-Alternating ice and heat might help relieve sacroiliac pain
+Switching between ice and heat might help relieve sacroiliac pain.

 Preparing for an appointment

-You're likely to start by seeing your primary care provider.
-He or she may refer you to a rheumatologist or an orthopedic surgeon.
+You might start by seeing your primary care provider.
+You might be referred to a specialist in bones and joints, known as a rheumatologist, or an orthopedic surgeon.

 What you can do

-- Key personal information, including major stresses, recent life changes and family medical history, particularly if anyone in your immediate family has had similar symptoms
+- Key information, including recent life changes and whether any first-degree relative has had symptoms like yours.

 - What's likely causing my symptoms?